ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 Bilateral knee pain has no single ICD-10-CM code.
 When a patient has pain in both knees, coders report M25.561 for the right knee and M25.562 for the left knee as two separate diagnosis codes on the same claim, because no combined bilateral knee pain code exists.

-M25.569: Unspecified Knee Pain and Audit Risk
+M25.569: Unspecified Knee Pain and the 2026 Audit Risk

 When to Switch From Knee Pain Codes: Osteoarthritis (M17) and Injury (S83)

 Knee pain codes are symptom codes.
 Once a provider confirms an underlying cause, the specific diagnosis replaces M25.56x.
-Osteoarthritis moves coding to the M17 family, and a documented injury moves it to the S83 family, per ICD-10-CM Official Guidelines on symptom coding.
+Osteoarthritis moves coding to the M17 family, and a documented injury moves it to the S83 family, per the ICD-10-CM Official Guidelines on symptom coding.

-Osteoarthritis of the Knee: The M17 Codes
+Osteoarthritis of the knee: the M17 codes

-• M17.11: Unilateral primary osteoarthritis, right knee.
+• M17.11: Unilateral primary osteoarthritis, right knee

-• M17.12: Unilateral primary osteoarthritis, left knee.
+• M17.12: Unilateral primary osteoarthritis, left knee

-• M17.0: Bilateral primary osteoarthritis of knee.
+• M17.2: Bilateral post-traumatic osteoarthritis

-• M17.31: Unilateral post-traumatic osteoarthritis, right knee.
+• M17.31: Unilateral post-traumatic osteoarthritis, right knee

-• M17.32: Unilateral post-traumatic osteoarthritis, left knee.
+• M17.32: Unilateral post-traumatic osteoarthritis, left knee

-• M17.9: Osteoarthritis of knee, unspecified.
+• M17.9: Osteoarthritis of knee, unspecified

-Knee Injuries: When to Use the S83 Codes
+Knee injuries: when to use the S83 codes

-S83 codes need a seventh character: A for the initial encounter, D for subsequent, and S for sequela.
-S-codes justify the imaging and the surgical workup a symptom code can't support.
+A documented injury mechanism moves coding to the S83 family, which covers sprains, tears, and dislocations of the knee.
+These codes carry a required seventh character: A for the initial encounter, D for subsequent, and S for sequela.
+The S83 codes are what justify imaging and surgical intervention, which the symptom code can't support on its own.

-Clinical situation
+Clinical Situation

-Code family
+Code Family

-Use when
+Use When

 Knee pain, no confirmed cause